-The IPRA must have been conducted within the previous twelve months or at any point where the patients' circumstance or risk has changed.
+The IPRA must have been conducted within the previous six months or at any point where the patients' circumstance or risk has changed.

-The IPRA 12 monthly review is the responsibility of the Medical Practitioners/Non-Medical Prescribers before prescribing but may be delegated to a nurse if more appropriately suited to carry this out.
+The IPRA six monthly review is the responsibility of the Medical Practitioners/Non-Medical Prescribers before prescribing but may be delegated to a nurse or a suitably trained and authorised healthcare professional, if more appropriately suited to carry this out.

 It should be done following the Secure Estate Assessment Tool (SEAT) IPRA template guidelines from NHSE.